mrclay/Props/README.md

 $di->aaa = new AAA();
 ```

-Or, more powerfully, by providing a [resolvable](https://github.com/mrclay/Props/blob/master/src/Props/ResolvableInterface.php#L5) object, like a Closure:
+Or, more powerfully, by providing a [resolvable](https://github.com/mrclay/Props/blob/master/src/Props/ResolvableInterface.php#L5) object (Closures are auto-wrapped as resolvables):

 ```php
 $di->bbb = function (MyDI $c) {